marcialwushu/restropective-docusaurus/docs/doc65.md

 - [[**EVENTO**]: FloCon 2020 - Using Data to Defend](https://www.sei.cmu.edu/news-events/events/Event.cfm?customel_datapageid_5541=188773)
 - SanDisk Teases the First 8TB Portable SSD
-- After Airtel, Reliance Jio launches voice and video calling over Wi-Fi In a first, HDFC Bank launches myApps to boost digital payments
+- After Airtel, Reliance Jio launches voice and video calling over Wi-Fi
+- In a first, HDFC Bank launches myApps to boost digital payments

-👉🏿Twitter to test 'block all replies' function
+- Twitter to test 'block all replies' function

-👉🏿Uber in India Will Now Ask for 4-Digit OTP Before Starting Trips
+- Uber in India Will Now Ask for 4-Digit OTP Before Starting Trips

-👉🏿Microsoft to add new firstline-worker features, like 'Walkie Talkie' voice calls, to Teams
+- Microsoft to add new firstline-worker features, like 'Walkie Talkie' voice calls, to Teams

-👉🏿LG’s roll-up OLED TV will hide when not in use
+- LG’s roll-up OLED TV will hide when not in use

-👉🏿Facebook will let you reduce the number of political ads you see on Facebook and Instagram
+- Facebook will let you reduce the number of political ads you see on Facebook and Instagram

 **JANEIRO 10**

+- Tesla Fanatics Are Paying $50,000 to Hot-Rod Their Electric Cars
+- Apple patent describes more Apple Pencil gestures, and even a camera
+- Pokemon GO 5G aims to bring Pokemon to “the real world”
+- Indian Railways opens 1st-of-its-kind free video calling kiosk at Visakhapatnam station
+- Samsung Sero TV rotates to portrait mode for vertical vids, like a giant phone
+- 'The New Facebook’ design begins rolling out
+- Walmart is now using robots to fulfill grocery orders
+- Tesla is challenging hackers to crack its car, and it is putting ~$1 million on the line

 **JANEIRO 11**

 **JANEIRO 12**

 - [Doze horas por dia!
 Samsung é acusada de exploração de menores na China](https://www.tudocelular.com/samsung/noticias/n117840/samsung-trabalhadores-exploracao.html)
+- China Launches Driverless Bullet Train With Speeds Up To 350 Kmph
+- Spotify brings streaming ad insertion technology to podcasts
+- Samsung’s removable-battery smartphone is coming to the US for $499
+- Tesla vehicles are ‘soon’ going to talk, Elon Musk releases preview
+- Google pushed to take action against Android bloatware by 50+ organizations

 **JANEIRO 13**